jasper-zanjani/notes/sources/5plc.md

   - _Not ready for Azure_: machine won't boot in Azure and can't be hosted on Azure (e.g. if it has a disk larger than 4 TB)
   - _Readiness unknown_: insufficient data in vCenter Server for Azure Migrate to determine readiness

-#### Migration
+##### Migration
 Custom tools from Microsoft or third parties are more effective than scripting or manual migration
   - Azure Site Recovery tool
   - CloudEndure, a third-party tool, can move a wider range of support VMs to Azure
   - Velostrata performs migration more quickly by migrating only the VM's compute runtime and replicating VM's storage slowly over time

-### Optimization
+##### Optimization
 Crucial elements:
   - Performance management
   - Cost optimization

-## Principle 2: Define your workload's required availability
+## 3. Principle 2: Define your workload's required availability
-> - [ ] 2.1 Load balancing and high availability in the cloud
+> - [ ] 3.1 Load balancing and high availability in the cloud
-> - [ ] 2.2 Running Linux VMs in multiple regions for high availability
+> - [ ] 3.2 Running Linux VMs in multiple regions for high availability
-> - [ ] 2.3 Storage redundancy through replication
+> - [ ] 3.3 Storage redundancy through replication
-> - [ ] 2.4 Dynamic failure detection and recovery in the cloud
+> - [ ] 3.4 Dynamic failure detection and recovery in the cloud
-> - [ ] 2.5 Enhancing the scalability of web applications in the cloud
+> - [ ] 3.5 Enhancing the scalability of web applications in the cloud
-> - [ ] 2.6 Reference architecture for running a web application in multiple regions
+> - [ ] 3.6 Reference architecture for running a web application in multiple regions

 __Ensuring high availability__ is a complex and risky task in a datacenter, supported by a variety of techniques and tools.
 But with geographically dispersed __Availability Zones__, cloud computing can help to ensure high availability.

 In order to deploy reliable VMS, Azure uses __availability sets__, logical groupings that ensure that VMs are distributed across multiple hardware clusters, isolated from each other.
 Azure assigns every VM in an availability set to a __fault domain__, a set of VMs that share a common power source and network switch, and an __update domain__.
 Availability sets are created before VM deployment.

-### Load balancing and high availability in the cloud
+#### 3.1 Load balancing and high availability in the cloud
 Load balancing__ refers to the process of spreading incoming requests across multiple VMs.
 Load balancers come in two types:
   - __Application__ load balancers, which sit between incoming application traffic and computing resources.
 They monitor targets and route traffic to the healthy ones.
   - __Network__ load balancers work at the Network OSI layer

-## Principle 3: Monitor your applications running on Linux across the entire stack
-> - [ ] 3.1 Application performance monitoring (APM) and the cloud
-> - [ ] 3.2 Challenges of monitoring hybrid architectures
-> - [ ] 3.3 Monitoring Linux VMs and containers in the cloud
-> - [ ] 3.4 Cloud performance monitoring
-> - [ ] 3.5 Performance benchmarks
-> - [ ] 3.6 Getting a unified view of your infrastructure
-> - [ ] 3.7 Cloud-monitoring tools
-> - [ ] 3.8 The importance of a comprehensive monitoring solution
-> - [ ] 3.9 Best practices for cloud monitoring

-## Principle 4: Ensure your Linux VMs are secure and backed up
-> - [ ] 4.1 Security in the cloud
-> - [ ] 4.2 A shared responsibility security model in the cloud
-> - [ ] 4.3 Security concerns due to shared IT resources
-> - [ ] 4.4 Cloud security tools and mechanisms that contribute to better security
-> - [ ] 4.5 Disaster recovery in the cloud
-> - [ ] 4.6 Traditional DR strategies versus cloud-based strategies
-> - [ ] 4.7 How the cloud shifts the DR tradeoffs

-## Principle 5: Govern your cloud environment
-> - [ ] 5.1 Governance and compliance in a cloud environment: the issues
-> - [ ] 5.2 The fundamental pillars of a secure and compliant cloud service
-> - [ ] 5.3 Strategies and tools for enhanced governance in the cloud
-> - [ ] 5.4 Trusting the Cloud Service Provider
-> - [ ] 5.5 Summary
+## 4. Principle 3: Monitor your applications running on Linux across the entire stack
+> - [x] 4.1 Application performance monitoring (APM) and the cloud
+> - [x] 4.2 Challenges of monitoring hybrid architectures
+> - [ ] 4.3 Monitoring Linux VMs and containers in the cloud
+> - [x] 4.4 Cloud performance monitoring
+> - [x] 4.5 Performance benchmarks
+> - [x] 4.6 Getting a unified view of your infrastructure
+> - [x] 4.7 Cloud-monitoring tools
+> - [x] 4.8 The importance of a comprehensive monitoring solution
+> - [x] 4.9 Best practices for cloud monitoring

+  - Application hosting services: __Azure App Service__, Google Compute Engine, Heroku

+#### 4.1 Application performance monitoring (APM) and the cloud
+- Serverless computing: __Azure Function__ and __AWS Lambda__

+#### 4.2 Challenges of monitoring hybrid architectures
+Monitoring issues typical to cloud and hybrid cloud architectures:
+  - _Multiple tools_
+  - _Lack of visibility into resource utilization_
+  - _Dynamic resource provision_

+#### 4.3 Monitoring Linux VMs and containers in the cloud
+> - [ ] Log analysis
+> - [ ] Linux server monitoring
+> - [ ] Monitoring and tracking API calls

+#### 4.4 Cloud performance monitoring
+Tools for performance monitor vary by cloud provider

+#### 4.5 Performance benchmarks
+Key Linux server metrics to monitor
+  - _CPU usage_: The key statistic is the percentage of time the CPU is in use.
+This has to be analyzed for what portion of usage is attributed to user applications (__CPU user time__) vs. the system (__CPU privileged time__)
+  - _Disk I/O_: If I/O writes are high, causing bottlenecks, a new instance type may be needed from the cloud provider.
+  - _Memory utilization_: Excessive paging events indicate more RAM should be provisioned.
+  - _Network performance_

+#### 4.6 Getting a unified view of your infrastructure
+Although cloud providers provide proprietary tools for monitoring cloud infrastructure, third-party tools like __Datadog__ can be integrated with Azure and provide additional metrics not available from first-party tools.
+They can even be linked to other third-party tools like __PagerDuty__ and __Slack__ to get automatic alerts.

+#### 4.7 Cloud-monitoring tools
+Cloud monitoring is increasingly being offered as a fully managed SaaS by independent providers.
+  - Amazon CloudWatch
+  - Google Stackdriver
+  - Microsoft Azure Monitor

+#### 4.8 The importance of a comprehensive monitoring solution
+Effective monitoring solution must help you:
+  - Understand detailed operation of infrastructure components
+  - Understand how application components perform
+  - Enhance availability of applications with proactive notifications about critical issues
+  - Integrate with other tools or fix problems discovered by monitoring

+#### 4.9 Best practices for cloud monitoring
+  - Identify the right metrics
+  - Support __autoscaling__: automatic adjustment of computing capacity to meet changes in cloud workloads
+  - Monitor the user experience
+  - Gather uniform metrics
+  - Monitor cloud service usage and costs

+## 5. Principle 4: Ensure your Linux VMs are secure and backed up
+> - [ ] 5.1 Security in the cloud
+> - [ ] 5.2 A shared responsibility security model in the cloud
+> - [ ] 5.3 Security concerns due to shared IT resources
+> - [ ] 5.4 Cloud security tools and mechanisms that contribute to better security
+> - [ ] 5.5 Disaster recovery in the cloud
+> - [ ] 5.6 Traditional DR strategies versus cloud-based strategies
+> - [ ] 5.7 How the cloud shifts the DR tradeoffs

+## 6. Principle 5: Govern your cloud environment
+> - [ ] 6.1 Governance and compliance in a cloud environment: the issues
+> - [ ] 6.2 The fundamental pillars of a secure and compliant cloud service
+> - [ ] 6.3 Strategies and tools for enhanced governance in the cloud
+> - [ ] 6.4 Trusting the Cloud Service Provider
+> - [ ] 6.5 Summary